channsoden/resume/README.md

 __Graduate Student Researcher, UC Berkeley, Taylor Lab (Jul 2012--Dec 2018)__
 - Developing a statistical framework and algorithm for the measurement of genomic rearrangement rates.
-- Investigating the evolutionary consequences of breeding system transitions in \textit{Neurospora} using statistical and machine learning methods of population and comparative genomics.
+- Investigating the evolutionary consequences of breeding system transitions in *Neurospora* using statistical and machine learning methods of population and comparative genomics.
-- Modeling the transcriptional response of \textit{Neurospora} to acclimation and adaptation to warmer temperatures.
+- Modeling the transcriptional response of *Neurospora* to acclimation and adaptation to warmer temperatures.
 - Administering and maintaining the laboratory's Linux server.

 __Instructor, UC Berkeley (2014--2018)__